 Today, I thank God for the opportunity to write and share His love with a world that is lost.
 Especially as we watch the news on television and the Internet and see the scars of hurting people because of sin, unbelief, and godlessness.
 We have hope because God is a God of all hope.

-Much from my new book, Seventh Dimension – The Door, comes directly from my early life.
+Much of my new book, Seventh Dimension – The Door, comes directly from my early life.
 Today, my journey into the Seventh Dimension continues.
 God is still working out His perfect will on many levels: The birth father from whom I am estranged, my desire to write full-time, fueling the passion in my daughters to have no other god but the One Living and True God.

 The world’s lure is great.
 God, who brought my daughters here from the other side of the world, has a wonderful plan for them.
 The battle for their souls is great.
 With one hundred and fifty million orphans in the world, God chose them to be my daughters.
-I am humbled God answered the desires of my heart to be a mother.
+I am humbled God answered the desire of my heart to be a mother.